Chuy García: Chicago City Council

 Meanwhile, Washington's allies had sued the city in federal court, claiming that the ward map drawn up after the 1980 Census had unfairly dispersed black and Hispanic voters.
 At that time, whites were about 40% of the city's population, blacks were also about 40%, and Hispanics were about 15%, but there were 33 white aldermen, only 16 black and just one Hispanic.
 In December 1985, as a result of a November 1985 ward remap, judge Charles Ronald Norgle Sr. of the United States District Court for the Northern District of Illinois ordered a special election for March 18, 1986, in seven wards, including the 22nd.
 The special elections gave Washington the opportunity to wrest control of the city council from Vrdolyak.
-Stemberk chose not to run for reelection and García declared his candidacy.
+Stemberk chose not to run for re-election and García declared his candidacy.
 In the nonpartisan election, García faced supermarket owner and Stemberk ally Guadalupe Martinez and beauty supply store owner Fred Yanez.
 Yanez emphasised his military service and Martinez called García "100 percent Communist" and criticized him for selling garbage cans, which Martinez gave away for free.
 García won by 3,293 votes (54.58%) to Martinez's 2,013 (33.37%) and Yanez's 727 (12.05%), carrying 26 of the 27 precincts.
-He was also reelected committeeman with 53.98% of the vote, carrying 24 of the 27 precincts.
+He was also re-elected committeeman with 53.98% of the vote, carrying 24 of the 27 precincts.

 His election and the victory of two other Washington supporters meant that Vrdolyak's supporters had a one-seat majority.
 Six weeks later, Washington ally Luis Gutiérrez won a runoff in the 26th Ward and the council was thus evenly split between Washington and Vrdolyak supporters.
 As Washington had the ability to cast tie-breaking votes, Vrdolyak was stripped of his powers and the Council Wars ended.
-García was reelected with 3,998 votes (53.59%) in 1987 and with 2,707 votes (52.36%) in 1991.
+García was re-elected with 3,998 votes (53.59%) in 1987 and with 2,707 votes (52.36%) in 1991.
 On the council, he served on the Budget and Government Operations; Committees, Rules, Municipal Code Revision and Ethics; Economic Development; Education; Finance; License; Ports, Wharves, and Bridges; Streets and Alleys; Traffic Control and Safety committees and chaired the Aviation committee.